-Do you ever wonder what you can do with old sports trophies?
-Well then you have come to the right place because today I want to show you what I did with all of my husbands old sports achievements that he’s been so attached to and that we didn’t have room for.
-It’s the perfect way to upcycle trophies.
+Do you ever wonder what you can do with your old sports trophies, medals, and awards?
+Are they stashed in boxes or collecting dust and using way too much space in your home?
+Well, then you have come to the right place because today I want to show you what I did with all of my husband’s old sports achievements that he’s been so attached to and that we didn’t have room for.
+It’s time for some decluttering while keeping the memories alive!

 This post may contain affiliate links from which I will earn a commission at no extra cost to you.